Cantera/cantera/doc/sphinx/develop/distribution-packages/pypi-sdist-wheel.md

 1. Install SCons and [build](https://pypi.org/project/build/)
 1. Run `scons sdist`
-   a. `scons clean sdist` can also be used to automatically remove the `build` folder prior to building the `sdist.
+   a. `scons clean sdist` can also be used to automatically remove the `build` folder prior to building the `sdist`.
 1. Building the wheel requires that Boost and libhdf5 are available on the build system.
-   If these are not installed in standard locations, you can set `BOOST_ROOT` and `HDF5_ROOT` environment variables to point to the correct location.
+   If these are not installed in standard locations, you can set the `Boost_ROOT` and `HDF5_ROOT` environment variables to point to the correct location.
+On Linux, you will also need to install OpenBLAS (macOS uses Apple's Accelerate framework to provide LAPACK).
 1. Change to the `build/python_sdist/dist` folder
 1. Unpack the sdist: `tar xf cantera-3.1.0a2.tar.gz`.
 Note the version `3.1.0a2` may be different.